Tuesday, January 17, 2017

 Art by Naz

-Rabot was the last of the monsters that resided in Ibalong.
-He is a strong bipedal creature half-human half-beast, His upper body is of a muscular man but his lower body is that of a water buffalo some say its of a horse(similar to a tikbalang but his face was human).
-Had golden sharp teeth and could turn people into stone.
-Immeasurably strong and fast like the beast of the forest.
-His voice is loud and booming like a roar.
-He also had huge bat wings that seemed to cover the moon when he flies at night.
-Rabot was almost undefeateble but Baltog was able to find out it's secret, that Rabot sleeps during the day (in some stories it was the demi goddess Oryol who told Baltog who to kill the Rabot)
+Rabot was the last of the ancient great monsters that resided in Ibalong.
+Some stories depict Rabot as a strong bipedal creature, while others describe him as a four-legged beast that is half-human and half-animal.
+His upper body resembles that of a muscular man, while his lower body is that of a huge goat, though some versions describe it as resembling a water buffalo.
+Rabot possesses sharp golden teeth and has the ability to turn people into stone.
+He is immeasurably strong and fast, akin to the beasts of the forest.
+His voice is loud and booming, resembling a mighty roar.
+Additionally, he has enormous bat-like wings that seem to cover the moon when he flies at night.
+Rabot was nearly undefeatable, but Baltog discovered his secret: Rabot sleeps during the day.
+In some versions, it is the demigoddess Oryol who reveals this secret to Baltog, guiding him in his quest to defeat Rabot.

 Tandayang sa Opon and Rabot